s-pehlivan/ByteCoin/README.md

 ## Usage
-- To use the project after opening it in Xcode, a unique API key is needed.
-You can get a key [from here](https://www.coinapi.io/)
+- A unique API key is needed to use the project after opening it in Xcode.
+You can your key [from here](https://www.coinapi.io/)
-- After acquiring the API key, please add it to the project by setting the _apiKey_ varible's value in the CoingManager file.
+- After acquiring the API key, please add it to the project by setting the _apiKey_ variable's value in the CoingManager file.
-- _Keys_ Swift file is ommited from the project so you can delete it or create it yourself as well as a classs called _Keys_ and add the API key as a property pf that class.
+- _Keys_ Swift file is omitted from the project, so you can delete it or create it yourself as well as a class called _Keys_ and add the API key as a property of that class.

 ## Project Status